-Liens and hold-back rights are protections against non-payment of goods or services, like materials supplied to renovate a home.
+Liens and hold-back rights are protections against non-payment for goods or services, like materials supplied to renovate a home.
 But they can go further than that.

 Building or renovating your home can be exhilarating, but if your construction contract goes awry, expect to be served with a construction lien.

 Contractors, subcontractors, or building suppliers who claim you failed to pay for goods or services they provided have a right to place construction liens on a home or land until the claim is settled.

 Regardless of whether you paid a contractor or subcontractor, the Construction Act gives labour and material suppliers the right to go after you for the actual amount of services or materials they supplied for “an improvement in land”.
 Claimants have up to 45 days from substantial completion of the general construction project to file a claim.